-Sometimes the cause of a rash is a bacterial, fungal or yeast infection, which gets started as the result of a cut or scrape, too much moisture, or other trauma to the skin.
-These infections usually cause lesions that look like pimples, and can also show up as crusty, scaly, flaky skin – all of which may be itchy or painful.
+Sometimes the cause of a rash is a bacterial, fungal or yeast infection, which gets started as the result of a cut or scrape, too much moisture in her environment (summer swimming) or a dietary intolerance to your dog’s current food.
+These infections usually cause lesions that look like pimples, or alternatively will show up as crusty, scaly, flaky skin.
+All of which may be itchy or painful.
 Your dog could also suffer hair loss and inflammation – and be entirely miserable.

 A visit to your Vet may result in her taking skin samples or skin scrapings to see if the infection is fungal or bacterial, and then prescribe antibiotics and/or anti-fungal medications if appropriate.

 One type of bacterial infection that can look like small, pus-filled bumps on your dog’s belly is impetigo.
 This usually affects puppies rather than older dogs.
 The bacteria staphylococcus causes patches of infection to appear in hairless sections of the stomach.
 The lesion is filled with pus that oozes and then crusts over.
 It can be very painful.
 It is also contagious, so keep an eye on the health of the skin of your other animals.
-To cure it, you’ll need to use chlorhexidine, hydrogen peroxide, or benzoyl peroxide two times per day.
-But, it’s always best to consult with your veterinarian to make sure you’re on the right track and using the right products.
+To cure it, you’ll need to use chlorhexidine-type solution or, easier, our chlorhexidine based medicated shampoo.
+But, it’s always a good idea to consult with your veterinarian to make sure you’re on the right track and using the right products.